Jeff Berkowitz: So, the cop gets out of his car, shoots sixteen times in six seconds a 16 year old black teen who is ...walking away from the cop...

-Berkowitz: So, the cop [Jason Van Dyke] gets out, six cops are already there and they are doing nothing, so the cop... shoots sixteen times in six seconds a kid (Laquan McDonald) who is doing nothing, who is walking away from the cop [Van Dyke] when the cop gets out of his car.
+Berkowitz: So, the cop [Jason Van Dyke] gets out, six cops are already there and they are doing nothing, so the cop... shoots sixteen times in six seconds a kid (Laquan McDonald) who appears to have been harmless and walking away from the cop [Van Dyke] when the cop gets out of his car.

 Berkowitz: McDonald is doing nothing, African-American, he has a [3 inch] knife, harming nobody, and then the kid is dead... there is a cover-up by the State’s Attorney of Cook County, Anita Alvarez.
 Ok- not a cover up, but a year later, Alvarez still hasn’t indicted [the shooter-- the cop, but Alvarez did indict Van Dyke 2 months after the taping of this show.
 Van Dyke was convicted of murder in a Cook County trial and sentence to six years, which means he would likely serve about 3 yrs.
 The Illinois AG is appealing and asking the Illinois Supremes for a longer sentence].

 Berkowitz: There is a video of the incident... you have to know this is a murder after a month or two of an investigation.
 A year goes by, nothing from the State’s Attorney, Mayor Emanuel keeps the video [from the the public], the Mayor is re-elected....War on Cops or War on Blacks?
 Come on...

 Heather Mac Donald: Jeff, Laquan McDonald was an appalling shooting by the [Chicago] Police Department.
 The false narrative that was put out by those cops and not blocked by Police Supt.
 Garry McCarthy [now a failed 2019 Candidate for Chicago Mayor] or the Detectives Bureau was a complete betrayal of the public trust.
 But that is one police shooting.